bothub-studio/bothub-studio.github.io/source/docs/bothub-studio.html.md

 | RDS (t2.small)    | $29.520        |
 | Grand total       | $29.928        |

 But you have to struggle with AWS jungle.
 Make an IAM account and grant proper permissions to it with strange AWS policy language, setup API Gateway.
-You need to setup a VPC also to connect it to RDS.
+You will need a Database to build a serious chatbot and you need to setup a VPC to connect it to RDS.
 RDS begin with t2.small plan.
+Of cause you can use a DynamoDB which let you purchase on usage.